-The book was printed by OnPress which is a subsidiary of BookBaby—both are located near Philadelphia, which provides the added benefit of books being printed in the United States.
+The books were printed by OnPress Book Printing—near Philadelphia, which provides the added benefit of books being printed in the United States.
 Many name publishers have their printing done in China or other parts of Asia.

 As for the expertise it takes to manage a book through the complicated publication process, I consider myself more of a problem solver than an architect; although my architectural training prepared me for all kinds of activities related to graphic design and publishing: